This page explains how to use my personal financial independence spreadsheet.

 The FI tab is the final tab in the spreadsheet and also the most important.

-Here, your monthly expenses are annualized and your FI number is calculated based on those expenses.
+Here, your monthly expenses are annualized and your “Time to FI” number is calculated based on those expenses.

 On this tab, you have to update the Withdrawal Rate and Growth Rate assumptions once but then you’ll never have to update anything again.

-The FI tab is great for motivating you to lower your expenses.
-When you see that it will take an extra 1.2 years of work to permanently fund your expensive cable TV package, you’ll be more likely to decrease that expense or eliminate it completely.
+The FI tab is great for motivating you to lower your expenses because when you see that it will take an extra 1.2 years of work to permanently fund your expensive cable TV package, for example, you’ll probably be more likely to decrease that expense or eliminate it completely.

 I hope you get as much use out of this spreadsheet as I have.

-And if you want to easily chart out your progress to financial independence, check out the FI Laboratory software I developed!
+And if you want to easily chart out your progress to financial independence on a pretty graph, check out the FI Laboratory software I developed!